ChezLorde/AP-Computer-Science/README.md

   Lesson 1.3

     - 1.3.1: A password generator.

+Unit 2

+  Lesson 2.1

+    - 2.1.4 Tkinter: A model login interface created using Tkinter; not quite operational.

+Unit 3

+  Lesson 3.2

+    - 3.2.1 Temp Analysis: Analyzes and plots the data from 3.2.1_temperature_data using pandas and matplotlib.

+    - 3.2.1 CO2 Analysis: Analyzes and plots the data from 3.2.1_co2_data using pandas and matplotlib.

+    - 3.2.2 Analysis: Analyzes electrical access data from 3.2.2_elec_access_data and plots it.

   Create Task: A text-based adventure game where you must travel through rooms looking for items.